TrDA-hab/Projects/DC_motor/README.md

 ### Video of the driver's work:
  - https://youtu.be/9aGlk5LSMys

+### Note:
+ - you cannot control the RPM of the DC motor

 ### How to use it:
  - You must add support for Shutter in my_user_config.h file.
  - Run commands in the console to test the motor (you must first configure the GPIO!):